 How to store these little cubes

 When you’re done painting, let the mini cubes dry out before putting down the lid if they’re in a closed container.
 For open containers, like on the driftwood, I don’t do anything special to them.
+They dry on their own within a few minutes of the last use.

 Where to Buy?